Designated mental health and wellbeing lead: guidance and resources

 One of the most common mental health issues that staff come across is anxiety.
 Teachers need to look beyond a pupil’s behaviour and know how to recognise what it causing the distress.

-Take a look at our strategies and activities for managing anxiety to give staff the confidence to talk to their pupils and signpost them towards resources where they can learn to manage their symptoms.
+Take a look at our strategies and activities for managing anxiety to give staff the confidence to talk to their pupils and signpost them towards resources where they can learn to manage their symptoms and download our anxiety poster.

 Perhaps one of the most difficult situations staff may have to deal with is supporting a pupil with suicidal thoughts.
 Many people fear that having a conversation with someone who is suicidal will make the situation more distressing, however talking about suicide can help the person manage their feelings and know where to go for further help.